Table of contents

 Google Drive lets you access, share, and store files in one safe place.
 Keep customer service materials like product manuals, notes, customer information, PDFs, presentations, and Help videos in Google Drive.

-One of the best features of Google Drive is the search functionality.
+One of Google Drive’s best features is the search functionality.
 This feature can be handy when agents need to quickly access information and respond to customer requests.

 7. Use complementary tools to enhance customer service processes